xpdAcq/xpdAcq/docs/templates/usb_Running.rst

-To parse the information filled inside your spreadsheet, we have designed several rules and here are the explantion to each of the rules.
+To parse the information filled inside your spreadsheet, we have designed several rules and here are the explanation to each of the rules.

 comma separated fields
 ^^^^^^^^^^^^^^^^^^^^^^